zehreken/simple-blog-generator/posts/2020-08-08-profiling-rust-on-macos.markdown

 Go to "All Processes" on the top left of the screen and find your program.
 Press record and you should see the CPU time your program takes.

 ### Using 'pprof'
+**pprof** is a very useful tool for profiling your programs CPU footprint.
 * Easy to use
 * Can create flamegraph and also a node based graph